Accelnorm/solana-mobile-dapp-examples/counter-dapp/README.md

 3. ERROR: When run `adb install build-1749804139031.apk` and it returns error message `adb: more than one device/emulator`.
 - FIX: This is caused due to having multiple devices connected at same time and `adb` is confused which you want to install the apk into precisely.
 To Solve this, identify the ID of the device and use `-s` flag to point it there.

 - An example is `adb -s 02602536G0081003 install build-1749804139031.apk` or `adb -s emulator-5554 install build-1749804139031.apk` where `02602536G0081003` represents id of real Android device and `emulator-5554` represents id of opened Emulator.
 Using the `-s id-of-device` help remove confusion and guide `adb` to install the `apk` in the right device you want.
 After successfully installed into the targeted device, you will get message like `Performing Streamed Install.
 Success`.

+- If you need to reinstall over an existing installation, add the `-r` flag: `adb -s 02602536G0081003 install -r build-1749804139031.apk` or `adb -s emulator-5554 install -r build-1749804139031.apk`.